CommodoreAlex/Jenkins/Getting_Started.md

 # Getting Started with Jenkins 🚀

-Welcome to the **Jenkins for System Administrators** repository!
 This guide is designed to help system administrators understand Jenkins, set it up, and manage it effectively.

 ---